Greenwashing or The Truth: Chicago’s 100% Renewable Energy Milestone Explained

 Where is Chicago getting the renewable energy from?

-70% of the energy powering Chicago’s municipal buildings is coming from the Double Black Diamond Solar farm in central Illinois.
-The solar project began in 2017 under former Chicago Mayor Rahm Emanuel, and each mayor since has collaborated with local project developers and energy suppliers to strike a deal where about half of the solar project’s energy output would be purchased by the city.
+70% of the energy powering Chicago’s municipal buildings comes from the Double Black Diamond Solar farm in central Illinois.
+The solar project began in 2017 under former Chicago Mayor Rahm Emanuel, and each mayor since has collaborated with local project developers and energy suppliers to strike a deal where about half of the solar project’s energy is purchased by the city.

-The relationship with Double Black Diamond Solar, as outlined in the official press release, brings more than just environmental benefits to Chicago and Illinois residents.
+The relationship with Double Black Diamond Solar brings more than just environmental benefits to Chicago and Illinois residents.
 The outlook also favors the economy and job market, offering work opportunities during the construction of the project and engaging organizations like Chicago Women in Trades to offer free job training to women in construction and welding.

-As far as the environmental benefits, however, the idea that 70% of Chicago’s facilities are directly powered by renewable energy can be misleading to those unfamiliar with the energy market.
-The energy from Double Black Diamond Solar is not input directly into the city, per se, but acquired through something known as a Power Purchase Agreement.
+As far as the environmental benefits, however, claiming that 70% of Chicago’s facilities are directly powered by renewable energy can be misleading to those unfamiliar with the energy market.
+The energy from Double Black Diamond Solar does not go directly into the city, but is acquired through a Power Purchase Agreement.

 What is a Power Purchase Agreement (PPA)?

-PPAs, as the name implies, are financial agreements between a customer and energy supplier.
-For an agreed upon period at a fixed price, the customer will purchase the electric output of the solar farm while the project developer handles operations and maintenance.
-The PPA structure is very common with solar customers, even on a residential scale.
+Power Purchase Agreements (PPAs) are financial contracts between a customer and energy supplier.
+For an agreed-upon period at a fixed price, the customer will purchase the electric output of the solar farm while the solar developer handles operations and maintenance of the site.

 Why PPAs are beneficial: price fluctuations in the energy market happen very frequently, which can pose risks for customers and energy suppliers alike.
-By entering a PPA structure, customers - in this case the City of Chicago - can incur cost savings compared to traditional utility rates, and not have to pay upfront capital costs to start experiencing the benefits of the renewable energy project.
+By entering a PPA structure, customers—like the City of Chicago—incur cost savings compared to traditional utility rates, and do not have to pay upfront capital costs to before reaping the benefits of the renewable energy project.

-What PPAs don’t do: because PPAs are just a financial agreement, no electric generation is being physically redirected to Chicago.
-The power is just delivered to the broad electric grid and is sent wherever there is demand.
-It is impossible to tell if the lights in Chicago, at any given time, are being powered by renewable energy, as all energy after it’s generated works the exact same.
+What PPAs don’t do: because PPAs are financial agreements, they do not physically dictate where energy is directed.
+The power is delivered to the broad electric grid based on demand.
+It is impossible to tell if the lights in Chicago, at any given time, are being powered by renewable energy, because once energy is generated—from coal, natural gas, solar or wind—it is all delivered to the grid in the same capacity.

 What’s the alternative to a PPA?
-Realistically, PPAs are the only way large cities and corporations are able to lay claim to the power generation of utility-scale energy projects.
+Realistically, PPAs are the only way large cities and corporations are able to utilize power generated by utility-scale energy projects.
 Our electricity grid is not sophisticated enough, nor would it be structurally efficient, to direct power from a specific energy source to a specific location.
-The only way the City of Chicago could lay claim over the physical delivery of renewable energy to its facilities would be if all buildings had rooftop solar installed.
+The only way the City of Chicago could lay claim to the physical delivery of renewable energy to its facilities would be if all buildings had their own renewable generation systems, like rooftop solar.

 The bottom line: To the extent that PPAs financially support the operations and maintenance of clean energy projects and enable clean energy to be delivered to the electric grid, Chicago is doing its part to reduce 70% of its carbon emissions.